josefs/meta-paper/paper.md

   particular use of the construct it is applied to a particular type.
-However, since the language is embedded in Haskell, the programmer can use Haskell's polymorphism and overloading to write generic and reuseable functions.
+However, since the language is embedded in Haskell, the programmer can use Haskell's polymorphism and overloading to write generic and reusable functions.
 The only restriction is that when compiling a meta-repa program, all types must be instantiated to monomorphic types.